A Survey on Deep Learning Techniques for Action Anticipation: Methods

 \textit{Markov assumption.} To this end, some methods make a Markov assumption on the sequence of performed actions and use a linear layer to model the transition between the past and the next action~\cite{miechLeveragingPresentAnticipate2019,zhang2020intuitionanalysis,fernandoAnticipatingHumanActions2021}.
 The linear weights of the transition model can be interpreted as conveying the importance of each past action class for the anticipation.
 By analyzing the linear weights and the confidence vector of the current action, we can easily interpret which action class is most responsible for the anticipation and diagnose the source of false predictions, i.e., whether the false prediction is due to the recognition model or due to the learned transitional model.

-\textit{Long-term anticipation.} While the history of feature vectors contains rich semantic information, the action-level event history provides a different perspective yet perhaps a better analysis of the evolution of past actions, allowing to create a model for predicting future events occurring farther into the future~\cite{gammulle2019forecasting,mehrasaVariationalAutoEncoderModel2019}.
+\textit{Long-term anticipation.} The action-level event history provides a complementary perspective to feature vectors for modeling how activities evolve, enabling predictions farther into the future~\cite{gammulle2019forecasting,mehrasaVariationalAutoEncoderModel2019}.
 Consequently, many approaches utilize such action-level history to perform long-term anticipation~\cite{farhaWhenWillYou2018,zhao2020diverse,mehrasaVariationalAutoEncoderModel2019}.
-For instance, Farha\etal~\cite{farhaWhenWillYou2018} introduced two methods for long-term action anticipation.
-One was based on an RNN model, which output the remaining length of the current action, the next action class, and its length.
-The long-term prediction was conducted recursively, i.e., observations were combined with the current prediction to produce the next prediction.
-Another method was based on a CNN model, which output a sequence of future actions in the form of a matrix in one single step.
+For instance, Farha\etal~\cite{farhaWhenWillYou2018} introduced two methods: an RNN model that recursively predicted the next action class and its duration, and a CNN model that produced the entire future action sequence as a matrix in one step.

-\textit{Treating actions as events.} A majority of data generated via human activities, e.g., \textit{running}, \textit{cooking}, etc., can be represented as a sequence of actions over a continuous time.
-These actions vary in their start and completion times depending on the user and the surrounding environment.
-Therefore, these continuous-time action sequences can be viewed as sparse events (action categories and their temporal occurrence), and modeled with classical event modeling methods such as temporal point processes (TPPs)~\cite{kingman1992poisson,hawkes1971spectra}.
-TPPs have shown a significant promise in modeling a variety of continuous-time sequences in healthcare~\cite{rizoiu2017expecting}, finance~\cite{bacry2015hawkesfinance}, education~\cite{yao2021stimuli}, and social networks~\cite{zhao2015seismic}.

-In recent years, there are also some attempts to apply TPPs to action prediction.
-An initial effort in this direction~\cite{mahmud2016poisson} adopted the Poisson process~\cite{kingman1992poisson} as a key technique for activity inter-arrival time modeling.
-Notice that inter-arrival time differs from the absolute activity occurrence time in that it stands for the time duration between consecutive activities.
-To support a stochastic modeling of time, the authors pre-defined a Gaussian Process prior for the intensity function and learned its parameters, i.e., the mean and variance for certain actions and times, from training data for every action.
-As TPPs can also be described using a counting process $C(t)$, the physical meaning of the intensity function is the rate of event arrivals:

-where $dC(t) = C(t+dt) - C(t)$ and $^*$ denotes a dependence on history.
-Then, they performed testing through importance sampling.
-As opposed to the constant intensity function in a Poisson process, an extension of the initial work calculated the intensity parameter dynamically from past observations~\cite{mehrasaVariationalAutoEncoderModel2019}.
-Their model also supports stochastic time and action predictions via sampling latent variables through a Variational Auto-Encoder (VAE).
-Gupta and Bedathur~\cite{gupta2022proactive} proposed learning the distribution of actions in a continuous-time action sequence using temporal normalizing flows (NF)~\cite{rezende2015variational,mehrasa2019pointprocessflow} conditioned on the dynamics of the sequence and the action features, e.g., minimum completion time.
-Such a flow-based formulation facilitates closed-form and faster sampling as well as more accurate predictions than the intensity-based models~\cite{mehrasa2019pointprocessflow,shchur2019intensity}.
-In addition to action prediction, the authors also addressed goal prediction and sequence generation given the goal.